gab-carb/quest-submissions/chapter4/day4.md

   pub fun createEmptyCollection(): @Collection {
     return <- create Collection()
   }
-  // This is a Minter resource that contains 2 functions to mint the NFT to the pub resource Minter {
+  // This is a resource Minter that holds the minted NFT pub resource Minter {
     // This function mints a new NFT resource with a name, favoriteFood and luckyNumber pub fun createNFT(name: String, favouriteFood: String, luckyNumber: Int): @NFT {
       return <- create NFT(_name: name, _favouriteFood: favouriteFood, _luckyNumber: luckyNumber)
     }
-    // This function creates a Minter resource pub fun createMinter(): @Minter {
+    // This function creates a the Minter resource and returns it. pub fun createMinter(): @Minter {
       return <- create Minter()
     }

   }

-  init() {
+  // This function initializes the Minter and save it to the account storage, meening that only the account that deployed the contract will have be able to mint NFTs init() {
     self.totalSupply = 0
     self.account.save(<- create Minter(), to: /storage/Minter)